skellis46/slipbox/artistic research and ecosystems.md

 ## The nature of the post hoc framing: a case study

-How does/might post hoc framing happen? -- delete this eventually (make it unnecessary)

 In this section I use an artwork as a case study to help understand the written framing -- or research narrative -- of practice research.
 The artwork is a video called _Children of the Soil_,[@ellis-2022-children] and I use one of my own works because it helps reveal the process of framing more openly, including my half-formed thoughts, assumptions, confabulations, academic game-playing and personal desires.
 I am less interested in drawing attention to the artwork itself -- it is what it is.
 This section does not assume a particular form for the eventual written framing[^writingforms] or how to decide on the written form.
 Rather, it makes it clear that a decision is being made as to what to write about and that the written element _happens_ post hoc -- what I claim above is the most common (but not necessarily ideal) form of practice research.

 The first time I described _Children of the Soil_ as practice research was on Friday 9 December 2022, nearly four months after it was published online on Vimeo.
 I described it as such as part of the University's very early review of current research outputs plausibly submittable to the next yet-to-be-announced Research Excellence Framework in the UK.
 This is not to say I hadn't thought of the work as practice research previously, but only loosely and lightly.
 You might say that in the back of my mind I was aware that at some stage I would need to articulate its practice research-ness and a University evaluation process precipitated that I cross that line.[^300]

-The conditions for making the video work were an artistic residency in Italy[^nahr] in which the expectation was that I would create art.[^fashion] Although there was tremendous freedom and license to roam in the residency, it was clear from the outset that the work of the artists at the residency was to produce an artifact (mention something to be 'left behind'?)
+The conditions for making the video work were an artistic residency in Italy[^nahr] in which the expectation was that I would create art.[^fashion] Although there was tremendous freedom and license to roam in the residency, it was clear from the outset that the work of the artists at the residency was to produce an artifact (mention something to be 'left behind' at NAHR?)

 ### Overview of the art making process

 The process was quintessentially ad hoc.
 I was interested in working with a number of photographic and post-production practices that were not familiar to me.
-My lack of familiarity required that I do a lot of testing of equipment and processes before the residency began. preparation was quite deliberate.
+My lack of familiarity required that I do a lot of testing of equipment and processes before the residency began.
+That preparation was quite deliberate.

 I could divide the progress of the art making into clear components as follows: pre pre-production (lots of testing), pre-production, production (making), post-production (making), post post-production.
 I say "could" but the danger in doing so is that I make the process appear much more organised and clear/orderly than it was.
 What happened "in practice" was that I was still testing processes, methods, materials and technology on site in Italy.
 As I was testing, I was collecting, and then also directly in production and post-production.
-The editing (in Premiere, LRTimelapse, Lightroom Classic, and After Effects) would inform other modes of collecting, other types of physical practice.
-This is entirely common or usual in no-budget art making (compared with low or high budget film processes which far more demand planning, storyboarding -- but still dealing with degrees of ad hoc-ness) and reflects above section re ad hoc experiences.
+The editing (in Premiere, LRTimelapse, Lightroom Classic, and After Effects) would inform other modes of collecting, and other types of physical practice.
+This is entirely common or usual in no-budget art making (compared with low or high budget film processes which require storyboarding, location scouting, timetabling, etc, even though they will be variably ad hoc) and reflects the above section re ad hoc art making.

-What was the practice or practices? (which might be distinct from what is able to be seen/noticed in the output or outcome of those practices). c.f. those things that are evident in the outcome.
+What were the specific practices I was working with?
+Rather paradoxically, it is important to note that these practices might not be evident in the output or outcome of those practices.

 The practices were varied.
-These were the ones specifically set up during the course of the residency that I imagined or knew would inform the art making: 1) physical or body-based practices akin to stop motion animation in which the camera would capture a frame, say, every 20 seconds, I would move a very small amount -- falling to the ground **Note: make this stand alone from the stop motion?** -- between each capture; 2) reading and reflecting on more-than-human philosophy (term coined by David Abram[@abram-1996-spell]); particularly _Arts of Living on a Damaged Planet_,[@tsing-2017-arts] and philosophy of time, e.g. _Time: a vocabulary of the present_;[@burges-2016-time] 3) timelapse photography; 4) simple animation techniques in After Effects - e.g. animating still images, methods of tansitioning between frames (formal properties of the film); 5) daily walking in and around the mountains of the Taleggio Valley; 6) conversations with participating artists, sharing of practices; 7) video and photography while walking; 8) sound recording (later sound design while working entirely in post-production after completion of the residency); 9) - writing and collecting: this body; script writing (later in process) -- working through possible text options, trialling, prototyping; 10) video post-production
+These were the ones specifically set up during the course of the residency that I imagined or knew would inform the art making: 1) physical or body-based practices akin to stop motion animation in which the camera would capture a frame, say, every 20 seconds, I would move a very small amount between each capture; 2) falling very slowly to the ground as a simple mirror of Rosemary Lee's _Meltdown_ (2011);[@lee-2011-meltdown] 3) reading and reflecting on more-than-human philosophy (term coined by David Abram[@abram-1996-spell]); particularly _Arts of Living on a Damaged Planet_,[@tsing-2017-arts] and philosophy of time, e.g. _Time: a vocabulary of the present_;[@burges-2016-time] 4) timelapse photography including post-production using LRTimelapse; 5) simple animation techniques in After Effects, e.g. animating still images, methods of tansitioning between frames (formal properties of the film); 6) daily walking in and around the mountains of the Taleggio Valley; 7) conversations with participating artists, sharing of practices; 8) video and photography while walking; 9) sound recording (which I would later compose while working entirely in post-production after completion of the residency); 10) writing and collecting: this body; script writing (later in process) -- working through possible text options, trialling, prototyping; 11) video post-production

 (prototyping in general -- particularly re formal structure)